JoeyIsNotCodeMonkey/me/_posts/2014-10-03-journey-through-europe.markdown

 ### Playing Game
 ![game]({{site.baseurl}}/cse219/game.png)

 As you can see, the UI is very poor since I took too many classes that semester.
-I usually will not let my projects with a bad looking, but this is one of the exception due to my overloaded schedule.
+I usually will not leave my projects with a bad looking, but this is one of the exception due to my overloaded schedule.

 This projects enhanced my Java programming skill to level 8 out of 10.
 I had so much fun when I was doing it.